 Raskolnikov, interestingly, does not seem to know whether he is an ordinary or extraordinary person.
 His ability or inability to “overstep” the crime and create his own law determines the outcome of the rest of the novel.

 Porfiry has a final question for Raskolnikov before the latter leaves: he asks if Raskolnikov saw the painters on the day of his visit to the pawnbroker.
-Raskolnikov admits he was there on the day of the murder but claims not to have seen the painters.
-Razumikhin, however, steps in and says Raskolnikov must have been mistaken, since he only visited the pawnbroker two days before the murder to pawn the watch.
-Raskolnikov says he was mixed up and only present before the murder, and the two leave the office quickly.
+Carefully weighing his words to avoid "the trap," a nervous Raskolnikov admits he was there on the day of the murder but claims not to have seen the painters.
+Razumikhin, however, steps in and asks Porfiry what he's getting at, since the painters were there on the day of the murder and Raskolnikov only visited the pawnbroker three days before that to pawn the watch.
+Porfiry says that he's mixed up the details, and Razumikhin warns him to be more careful.
+Then, Porfiry quickly escorts Raskolnikov and Razumikhin out of the office.